 - An aftermarket receiver — you might want 200 to 300 watts RMS of power.

 - Amplified speakers with around 50 watts RMS per channel — 250 to 500 watts RMS is a good starting point.

 - A system with 100 watts RMS per channel — having at least 1,000 watts RMS, or more for the sub is not uncommon.

 Choose a subwoofer and enclosure

 The sound quality and volume of bass depends not only on the specific component sub you get, but also what style and size of enclosure it mounts in.
 For some background in what to look for in a subwoofer, see our Subwoofers FAQ.
 Then go to Subwoofer Enclosures article for help finding out which enclosure will work best for you.
-For further help in deciding which sub to get, you can look at our Subwoofer Shopping Guide or watch our How to Choose a Subwoofer video.
+For further help in deciding which sub to get, you can look at our Subwoofer Shopping Guide.

 Choose an amplifier

 Mono, 1-channel amplifiers are designed to work best with subwoofers and often feature filters and tone controls specifically made to handle bass.
 You will want an amp that can put out up to the subwoofer's top RMS wattage rating.